 Nicola Moran is a contemporary circus artist with a BA in Fine and Applied Art from the University of Ulster, Belfast.
 She is deeply committed to researching both disciplines and finding innovative ways to merge them.
 Her work explores concept development through experimental conversations between body, form, and material.

-Nicola has a keen interest in developing site-specific work, uncovering the layered emotional responses to the relationship between body and place.
-As a professional circus artist, she has performed nationally and internationally collaborating with companies such as Feathers Ensemble, Aerial Cirque, Luxe, and Twisted Lane Productions.
+As a professional circus artist, Nicola has performed both nationally and internationally, working with companies such as Feathers Ensemble, Aerial Cirque, Luxe, and Twisted Lane Productions.
+Most recently, she performed as an aerialist in Rusalka with the National Opera.

-Her bespoke work spans a wide range of environments, from creating acrobatic imagery in the remote bog landscapes of Connemara to the mountains of Greece and the heart of urban Dublin.
-Notable projects include a durational performance on Grafton Street with Red Torc, which gained national attention, and directing large-scale performances for the Brigit Festival, including a striking vertical dance piece off the historic GPO in 2024 and a performance at Bernardo’s Square in 2023.
+Her work spans diverse environments from the landscapes of Connemara to the mountains of Greece and urban Dublin.
+Alongside her collaborations, Nicola creates and directs her own work.
+Notable projects include a durational performance on Grafton Street with Red Torc and large-scale works for the Brigit Festival, including a vertical dance piece on the GPO (2024) and a performance at Barnardo Square (2023).

-Her work has been generously supported by Dublin City Council, Galway County Council, the Arts Council of Ireland, Creative Ireland, and Culture Ireland.
+Her work has been supported by Dublin City Council, Galway County Council, Louth County Council, the Arts Council of Ireland, Creative Ireland, and Culture Ireland.

 Nicola originally specialised as a silversmith and previously worked in New York as a metalsmith for fashion house Artemas Quibble.
 Now, Nicola's pieces are handcrafted with love using time honoured skills.
 Her line has a strong yet minimal aesthetic that is socially driven.
 All of the jewellery pieces are made in-house and as much as she can, using only responsibly sourced and recycled materials.
 Nicola is registered for Fair Trade Gold.
 The online shop is closed at present